text only

 Q. What are student responsibilities?

-A. This will vary by position, but each position should require roughly 9 hours of appropriate research/creative activity work by the student per week.
+A. This will vary by position, but each position should require a minimum of 6 hours (9 hours is the typical load) of appropriate research/creative activity work by the student per week.
 Students are responsible for meeting the goals set forth by the instructor at the beginning of the semester.

 Q. What if the faculty doesn’t meet his or her responsibilities?

-A. The URCA board will briefly check in with all Assistants and their mentors roughly once per month.
+A. The URCA Coordinator will briefly check in with all Assistants and their mentors at the semester's mid-point.
 If it becomes apparent that the student is not receiving an appropriate experience, the position will be pulled.
 Faculty who have had positions pulled will be ineligible to reapply for URCA Assistant positions (paid or unpaid) for three years.

 Q. What if the student doesn’t meet his or her responsibilities?

-A. The URCA board will briefly check in with all Assistants and their mentors roughly once per month.
+A. The URCA Coordinator will briefly check in with all Assistants and their mentors at the semester's mid-point.
 If it becomes apparent that the student is not performing his or her duties appropriately, the position will be pulled.
 If it is a paid position, the student will not receive the financial award.
 If the student is receiving course credit, an appropriate grade will be assigned at the end of the semester.
 Students who have had positions pulled will be ineligible to reapply for future URCA Assistant positions.
+Also, students who commit to an URCA position are expected to honor that commitment.
+Those who withdraw for unauthorized reasons (as determined by the URCA Coordinator) will be ineligible to participate in any URCA program in the future.

-Q. Can a faculty member apply for more than one position?
+Q. Can a faculty member apply for more than one student?

 Q. Can a faculty member apply for multiple semesters?